Classroom Response System

 - Student Clicker Blackboard Registration Guide

-- Download Clicker Software (Zip files - download starts automatically) - Windows - Mac
+- Download Clicker Software - version 6.4.2 (Zip files - download starts automatically) - Windows - Mac

 - Instructions: Sync'ing Your Gradebook and iClicker Roster